-If your power window is not working, it could be due to a bad power window motor, a bad power window switch, or a problem with the wiring.
+If your power window is not working, there could be a bad power window motor, a bad power window switch, or a problem with the wiring.
 Having a power window that won’t work can be really annoying.
 Not only does it leave your car with a potential safety risk but also makes it hard to let the air in whenever you need to.

 How Power Windows Work

-A lot of vehicles today come with electric windows as standard equipment.
-As such, they work in a similar fashion with slight variations in how they are wired.
+A lot of vehicles today come with electric windows as standard equipment, and they work in a similar fashion with slight variations in how they are wired.
 A typical power window system comprises a two-way control switch, wiring, and a motor.

 Power is first sent from the battery to the power window switch.
 This is normally done via a relay and fuse or circuit breaker.
-From the switch, it is sent to the motor via two circuits.
-Lifting the switch, as it is common in most cars, allows the circuit to drive the motor which then winds the window up.
+From the switch, it’s sent to the motor via two circuits.
+Lifting the switch, as it is common in most cars, allows the circuit to drive the motor, which then winds the window up.
 Pushing on the switch downward allows the motor to wind the window down.

 Tools you’ll need